 Drop-In Writing Sessions

-Monthly program on the fourth Tuesday of the month, beginning February 25, 2014.
+Monthly program on the fourth Tuesday of the month.

 Pick up a pencil and spark your creative interests in these informal writing sessions.
 With the help of a DAM instructor, try your hand at a new writing topic every month, while visiting various museum galleries.